This handy guide explains everything you need to know about the ACAT assessment process and how to apply for aged care funding.

 Can I have an ACAT assessment if I am in hospital?

 Yes.
-If you are in hospital and would like to be assessed for a residential aged care placement, or a home care package to help you when you go home, a social worker at your hospital can organise an assessment for you.
+If you are in hospital, you can be assessed for a residential aged care placement, or a Home Care Package to help you when you go home.
+A social worker at your hospital can organise an assessment for you.

 What if I’m unhappy with my ACAT ssessment results?